vivekx01/vivekx01/README.md

-I am a Computer Science Student and a Tech Enthusiast
+I am a Tech Enthusiast

 Web Development is what I like to do here :)